pmonks/alfresco-bulk-import/README.md

 Enterprise since v4.0, and is supported by [Alfresco support](http://support.alfresco.com).

-Please note that the embedded fork has never been rebased against upstream, meaning that it is functionally equivalent to the 1.0-RC1 (circa mid-2010) version of the tool.
-Its use is therefore discouraged.
+Please note that the embedded fork has never been rebased against upstream, meaning that it is functionally equivalent to the 1.0-RC1 (ancient, circa mid-2010) version of the tool. its use is therefore discouraged.

 ## License
 Copyright © [Peter Monks](mailto:pmonks@gmail.com).
 Licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).